mcandre/linters/README.md

 [uno](http://spinroot.com/uno/) is a simple C linter.

+[Infer](http://fbinfer.com/) is a static program analyzer for Java, C, and Objective-C, written in OCaml.

 ## C++

 [cppcheck](http://cppcheck.sourceforge.net/) can check `.cpp` implementation code, as well as `.h` definition code.